Home / Orange County / Costa Mesa

 Treatment time depends on the method: spot treatment and orange oil take 2–4 hours, heat treatment 6–8 hours, and tent fumigation requires 3 days out of the home.
 We schedule promptly for Costa Mesa homeowners.

-What type of termites are most common in Costa Mesa?
+What are the most common termite problems in Costa Mesa?

 Is Ultimate Termite licensed to work in Costa Mesa, CA?